aguadotzn/SaturdaysAI/README.md

 ```

 ### Code
 If you want to have a look at the code visit the [/code](https://github.com/aguadotzn/SaturdaysAI/blob/master/code/SaturdaysAI_Asturias_Group2_Code.ipynb) folder.
-It is actually separated into two different files: objective 1 and objective 2.
-Both are `.ipynb` files.
-We also upload the full code.
+It is actually separated into two different files: objective 1  (`SaturdaysAI_Asturias_Group2_Objective1.ipynb`) and objective 2 (`SaturdaysAI_Asturias_Group2_Objective2.ipynb`).
+We also upload the full code (`SaturdaysAI_Asturias_Group2_FullCode.ipynb`).
 We recommend you to open it via colab or locally (with Anaconda).

+> ⚠️ We highly recommend you to open directly the code in colab.
+Direct access [here](https://colab.research.google.com/drive/1O5CIYXvTeAc7FVzzDLyjs4Bz-mFI4KfI?usp=sharing).

 ## Team